 Step 1.
 Get a backup

 Unless you’ve installed Catalina on a partition — alongside Mojave — there’s no way to keep both.
 To restore your previous macOS, Catalina has to go away.
-And with it, all the data you’ve acquired since installing the beta.
+And with it, all the data you’ve acquired since installing the new macOS 10.15.
 By backing up your Mac before downgrading, you can keep every single file.

 There are multiple ways to backup your Catalina content.
 You can get an external drive, use a cloud service such as Dropbox, iCloud, and OneDrive, or go with a backup app.
 The native Time Machine will do the job — not if you need a bootable backup, though.
 This is why we recommend to get a more solid solution like Get Backup Pro: